-Year 3 Year 4 Pneumatic toys Making a slingshot car Design Designing a toy which uses a pneumatic system.
+Lower Key Stage 2 Lower Key Stage 2 Pneumatic toys Making a slingshot car Design Designing a toy which uses a pneumatic system.
 Developing design criteria from a design brief.
 Generating ideas using thumbnail sketches and exploded diagrams.
 Learning that different types of drawings are used in design to explain ideas clearly.
 Designing a shape that reduces air resistance.
 Drawing a net to create a structure from.
 Choosing shapes that increase or decrease speed as a result of air resistance.
 Personalising a design.
 Skills Make Creating a pneumatic system to create a desired motion.
 Building secure housing for a pneumatic system.
 Using syringes and balloons to create different types of pneumatic systems to make a functional and appealing pneumatic toy.
 Selecting materials due to their functional and aesthetic characteristics.
 Manipulating materials to create different effects by cutting, creasing, folding and weaving.
 Measuring, marking, cutting and assembling with increasing accuracy.
 Making a model based on a chosen design.
-I have determined and the second seco Evaluate Using the views of others to improve designs.
+Anones state - its edition Anones state - its edition An Evaluate Using the views of others to improve designs.
 Testing and modifying the outcome, suggesting improvements.
-Understanding the purpose of exploded-diagrams through the eyes of a designer and their client. • Evaluating the speed of a final product based on: the effect of shape on speed and the accuracy of workmanship on performance.
-Technical To understand how pneumatic systems work.
+Understanding the purpose of exploded-diagrams through the eyes of a designer and their client.
+Evaluating the speed of a final product based on: the effect of shape on speed and the accuracy of workmanship on performance.
+The second secon Technical To understand how pneumatic systems work.
 To understand that pneumatic systems can be used as part of a mechanism.
 To know that pneumatic systems operate by drawing in, releasing and compressing air.
 To understand that all moving things have kinetic energy.
 To understand that kinetic energy is the energy that something (object/person) has by being in motion.
 To know that air resistance is the level of drag on an object as it is forced through the air.
-To understand that the shape of a moving object will affect how it moves due to air resistance.
+To understand that the shape of a moving object will affect how it moves due to a resistance.
 Knowledge Additional To understand how sketches, drawings and diagrams can be used to communicate design ideas.
 To know that exploded-diagrams are used to show how different parts of a product fit together.
 To know that thumbnail sketches are small drawings to get ideas down on paper quickly.
-Summer 1 2023 "The lid pops up and down when you blow the balloon.
+Summer 1 2023 The lid pops up and down when you blow the balloon.
 We needed to use a bicycle pump To understand that products change and evolve over time.
 To know that aesthetics means how an object or product looks in design and technology.
 To know that a template is a stencil you can use to help you draw the same shape accurately.
-To know that a birds-eye view means a view from a high angle (as if a bird in flight).
-To know that graphics are images which are designed to explain or advertise something.
-To know that it is important to assess and evaluate design ideas and models against a list of design criteria. instead of a syringe, otherwise the air just sucks out.
-We have a small tube which works better, less air escapes"
+To know that a birds-eye view means a view from a high angle (as if a bird in flight To know that graphics are images which are designed to explain or advertise something.
+To know that it is important to assess and evaluate design ideas and models agains a list of design criteria.